ChoiKyeongHoon/heyversus/QUERY.md

 DROP POLICY IF EXISTS "Allow authenticated users to read their own votes" ON public.user_votes;
 DROP POLICY IF EXISTS "Public profiles are viewable by everyone."
 ON public.profiles;
 DROP POLICY IF EXISTS "Users can update their own profile."
 ON public.profiles;
+DO $$
+BEGIN
+  IF to_regclass('public.favorite_polls') IS NOT NULL THEN
+    DROP POLICY IF EXISTS "Allow authenticated users to insert favorites" ON public.favorite_polls;
+    DROP POLICY IF EXISTS "Allow authenticated users to read their favorites" ON public.favorite_polls;
+    DROP POLICY IF EXISTS "Allow authenticated users to delete their favorites" ON public.favorite_polls;
+  END IF;
+END;
+$$;

 -- 기존 함수 정리 (반환 타입이 변경될 경우, REPLACE가 아닌 DROP 후 CREATE 해야 함) DROP FUNCTION IF EXISTS public.get_polls_with_user_status();